-- a.
-Group A electives include ACCTG 418, 437 (or MIS 437), 456, 467, 468 and 488. - Group B electives include ACCTG 416, 426, 432, 433, 435 (or MIS 435), 436, 442, 462 and 489, - ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information - Students planning to work toward professional accounting designations should, in addition to the requirements of the honors, consider taking courses recommended by the applicable accounting organization.
-See §62.1.6 for contact information for the Accounting organizations. - While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, afterdegree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department - (2) With the approval of the Department, students will choose an appropriate 700level Accounting course. - (3) With the approval of the Department, students will choose an appropriate research methods course, normally a doctoral or masters course such as MGTSC 705 or - (4) See §64.1.4 - (5) May be taken either in Year Two (Winter Term) or Year Three. - (6) May be taken in either of Year Three or Year Four. - (7) May be taken in any year except Year Two, Fall Term.
-Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting Honors Program
+- (1) a.
+Students planning to work toward professional accounting designations should, in addition to the requirements of the honors, consider taking courses recommended by the applicable accounting organization.
+See §62.1.6 for contact information for the Accounting organizations. - b.
+While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after degree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department Chair. - (2) With the approval of the Department, students will choose an appropriate 700-level Accounting course. - (3) With the approval of the Department, students will choose an appropriate research methods course, normally a doctoral or masters course such as MGTSC 705 or SOC 518. - (4) See §64.1.4 - (5) May be taken either in Year Two (Winter Term) or Year Three. - (6) May be taken in either of Year Three or Year Four. - (7) May be taken in any year except Year Two, Fall Term.
+Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting Honors Program.